sinanozaydin/sinanozaydin.github.io/_pages/about.md

 About Me
 ======
-I am an Earth scientist and postdoctoral research associate at the University of Sydney.
-My research focuses on understanding how the electrical conductivity structure of Earth's lithosphere relates to tectonic and magmatic processes.
-Using magnetotelluric data, I combine insights from petrophysical measurements, geochemistry, petrology, and thermomechanical modelling to develop quantitative interpretations of deep Earth processes.
+I am an Earth scientist with wide-ranging interests across geology, geophysics, petrology and geodynamics.
+I grew up in Istanbul, and my early curiosity about what lies beneath us eventually took me through Istanbul Technical University and Boğaziçi University, before a PhD in geophysics at Macquarie University and postdoctoral positions across Australia brought me to my current role at the University of Sydney.
+I'm particularly driven by connecting laboratory measurements, field observations, and computational models to understand how the Earth's composition and deformation history are recorded in the signals we can measure today.
+Tackling these problems requires working at the interface of several fields at once, so I spend much of my time developing computational tools that link geophysics with petrology, geochemistry, and geodynamics, translating raw geophysical observations into laboratory-calibrated, geologically meaningful models.
+I believe this understanding matters not only in terms of economic resilience, through sustainable resource discovery and hazard prediction, but also in helping us know our home planet more deeply.

-A key component of my work involves developing open-source software tools that bridge the gap between laboratory petrophysical measurements and field observations, enabling more robust and reproducible geophysical interpretations:
+Please feel free to get in touch if there's anything you need, whether it's a research question, a potential collaboration, or an issue with one of my software tools.

 ---